About

 The History, The Momentum, The Now

 That momentum matters.
-Because the everyday challenges of being queer are no longer just personal—they are dangerously exacerbated by the emboldening of homophobia and transphobia, by the erosion of rights, by aggressive funding cuts and targeted attacks on organizations that support DEI efforts and marginalized communities.
+Because the everyday challenges of being queer are no longer just personal—they are dangerously exacerbated by the emboldening of homophobia and transphobia, by the erosion of rights, aggressive funding cuts and targeted attacks on organizations that support DEI efforts and marginalized communities.
 Visibility has become both a risk and a necessity.

 Jen Eastridge, QUEER show Curator